jsenv/workflow/packages/jsenv-lighthouse-impact/README.md

 </html>
 ```

 At this stage, you could generate a lighthouse report on your machine.
-For an example, see [package.json#L37](./package.json#L37) and [script/lighthouse/lighthouse.mjs#L19](./script/lighthouse/lighthouse.mjs#L19).

 Now it's time to configure a workflow to compare lighthouse reports before and after merging a pull request.